Skip to content

 # If using custom implementation, adjust accordingly

-Solution 2: Use API keys for high-traffic clients
+Solution 2: Use client keys for high-traffic clients

 Terminal window